Fishing report: If you can brave the weather, here’s where to cast a line

 The Edmonds Public Fishing Pier will remain open to salmon fishing, and specific rules can be found in the regulation pamphlet.

-Other hatchery chinook fishing options are the San Juan Islands open daily through April 30; eastern Strait of Juan de Fuca open daily through April 15; east side of Whidbey Island open daily through April 30; south-central Puget Sound are open daily through April 30; Hood Canal is open daily through April 30; and southern Puget Sound is open daily through June 30.
+Other hatchery chinook fishing options are the San Juan Islands, open daily through April 30; eastern Strait of Juan de Fuca, open daily through April 15; east side of Whidbey Island, open daily through April 30; south-central Puget Sound, open daily through April 30; Hood Canal, open daily through April 30; and southern Puget Sound, open daily through June 30.

 Freshwater fishing